 Enter the domain name.

-Enter all emails addresses you want to send documents from and click on 'Submit'
+Enter all the email addresses you want to send the documents from and click on 'Verify.’

-Verify all the email address entered in the previous step by clicking on the verification link sent to each of these emails.
+Next, you need to verify all the email addresses entered in the previous step by clicking on the verification link sent to each email.

-Once both of the above steps have been performed, you will be able to send documents from the verified email addresses
+Once everything is set you will be able to send the documents from the verified email addresses.

 Steps to Troubleshoot if Document E-mails arrive in the Junk Folder